Quite simply Asset Finance is financing of assets or equipment.

 Well one of the two main reasons are to generate income from that asset or to save money from purchasing the asset.

-Whilst investing in some Biomass or LED lighting will save the company money in energy costs.
-In both cases the monthly payments of the finance will be offset against these cost savings or profits meaning the business can gain immediate ROI.
+Whilst investing in some Biomass or LED lighting could save the company money in energy costs.
+In both cases the monthly payments of the finance could be offset against these cost savings or profits meaning the business can gain immediate ROI.

 Using cash for these assets would have the same outcome eventually however the ROI is much longer sometimes taking years to recoup costs.